littleWhiteDuck/SimpleHook/README_EN.md

 > [simpleHook.apk](https://wwp.lanzoub.com/b0177tlri)(password: simple)

-> tg:@simpleHook
+> TG GROUP: @simpleHook

 > This software is mainly simple, just like the name.
 If you pursue more complex hook operation, it is recommended to use [JShook] (frida), [曲境] (computer browser operation); if you pursue more extended functions, it is recommended to use [算法助手]

 > Function overview: custom return value, parameter value, etc., record common encryption algorithms, toast, dialog, popupwindow, JSONObject creation and increase, etc.

-> Development plan:
->
-> Due to busy schoolwork, new functions cannot be added temporarily
+> Development plan: Due to busy schoolwork, new functions cannot be added temporarily
->
-> In the future, SimpleHookPlus will be developed (one year later), which can solve the problem that most applications need to refill the class name and method name due to the change of class name and method name across versions.

 ## 1. Function description